Virginia Psychology Doctorate Programs

 Virginia State University

-Virginia State University offers a Ph.D. in Health Psychology with an emphasis on research on behavioral risk factors that affect health, including stress, at-risk sexual practices, drug use, sedentary lifestyles, smoking, and noncompliance with health treatment plans.
+Virginia State University offers a Ph.D. in Clinical Health Psychology with an emphasis on research on behavioral risk factors that affect health, including stress, at-risk sexual practices, drug use, sedentary lifestyles, smoking, and noncompliance with health treatment plans.
 It also studies health service provisions disparities and research in minority communities, looking at issues including diabetes, hypertension, and obesity.
-Students can focus on either Clinical Health or Behavioral and Community Health Sciences.
+This program is not currently APA accredited, but the school is taking steps in the application process.

 - Institution type: Public